What’s the other name for a Red Apple? Other than the restaurant chain we all love? Yep, it’s iPhone (PRODUCT)RED™.

 I’m giving ‘Looks & Feels’ a healthy pat on the back but slightly disappointed on the Ruby shade… expected a Ferrari Scarlet as I saw on Apple website.
 But, again, I have tried my best to get pictures from an angle the phone looks more natural than fixed (apologies for the meh background and terrible lighting, my studio lights kept falling on my head)

-The Specs & Features
+The Specs & Features of iPhone 8

 Yea so we all expect great things from iPhone 8 but seriously, don’t.